khawrazmi/website/content/authors/admin/_index.md

   url: https://www.ucsd.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: I am interested in various topics on the intersection of optimization, networks systems, and probability theory.
+bio: I am interested in various topics on the intersection of optimization, network systems, and probability theory.

 # Interests to show in About widget
 interests:
 - Optimization and distributed optimization
 - Dynamics over networks
-- Probability, statistics, and learning
+- Probability, prediction, and learning

 # Education to show in About widget
 education: